 Development of new optical transmission methods based on nonlinear Fourier transform.

-The position is available to start in September/October 2018 (subject to negotiation)
+The position is available to start in early 2019 (subject to negotiation)

 The successful candidates will be employed on a full-time basis with a competitive salary in accordance with the Marie Sklodowska-Curie Actions regulations for Early Stage Researchers (ESRs) and the personal circumstances of the applicant.
 The successful candidate will receive a financial package consisting of MSCA living allowance and mobility allowance, together £32,750 pa.
 Eligible candidates will also receive an additional family allowance according to the rules of the MSCA.

 This studentship includes a fee bursary to cover the home/EU fees.
 Applicants from outside the EU may apply for this studentship but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees, the difference currently being £12,005 pa in 2017/18.
 Confirmation that this funding support is in place for the full duration of the PhD studentship will be required as part of the application process.